 JMC50 Line Up

-This is the current (as of 2024) line up of JMC50 musicians.
+This is the current line up of JMC50 musicians.
 All are either original members of the Jaguars or Miller’s Cave or are second generation to original members!

 Jim Labit